fabricecordelieres/IJ-Plugin_macroBricks/README.md

 1. Download the macroBrick_.jar file from the [release section](https://github.com/fabricecordelieres/IJ_macroBricks/releases).
 2. To run it directly as a stand-alone software, double-click on the file (a Java Virtual Machine is required).
-3. To use it as aprt of the ImageJ environment, drag-and-drop the file to the ImageJ's toolbar.
+3. To use it as part of the ImageJ environment, drag-and-drop the file to the ImageJ's toolbar.
 When asked, save the file to the proposed folder.

 ## GUI
 ![macroBricks_GUI](img/macroBlocks_GUI.jpeg "macroBricks_GUI")